 To accomplish this bold vision, Woodcrest is pursuing a two phase project that will increase our youth impact by more than 100% and enable us to have year-round programming and partnerships.

-Phase 2: Once the shower house facility is completed, we will raising funds to replace our current eight bunkhouses with 10 new Lancaster Log Cabins.
+Phase 2: Now that the shower house facility is completed, we are excited to move right into the second phase.
+We have begun raising funds to replace our current eight bunkhouses with 10 new Lancaster Log Cabins.
 These winterized facilities will increase our overnight camper capacity and provide much needed space for summer staff while also allowing us to offer year-round retreats and camps.
 Currently, the bunkhouses get limited use outside of the summer months.
-We see a vision of running our own winter camps and youth retreats while also providing space for churches to run their own events for up 120 people.
+We see a vision of running our own winter camps and youth retreats while also providing space for churches to run their own events for up 140 people.
 These cabins would also be useful for developing family programming by providing space for 20 families/couples and allowing us to do overnight school retreats through the School of Wonder.
-Although each cabin will have a bathroom, we are adding a second shower house that will be centrally located making these cabins more appealing and convenient to a wider audience.
-Each cabin would be no more than three minute walk to the nearest shower facility.
+Although each cabin will have a bathroom, we will be adding a second shower house that will be centrally located making these cabins more appealing and convenient to a wider audience.
+Each cabin would be no more than a brief walk to the nearest shower facility.

 Phase 3: To provide the optimal use of these cabins, a conveniently located Program Center would be built across from Oak Shade Pavilion.
 This building would contain a full commercial kitchen and dining facility adequate to handle our summer camp program plus a dining hall closely located to the cabins for winter retreats and field trips (it would feed 150 people which is the slightly over the number of beds added by the new cabins).
 The second floor of the program center would contain a gymnasium (with courts for basketball, volleyball, pickle ball and more).
 Various classrooms would provide small group space for churches using the cabins and much needed space for the School of Wonder programs.
 A large outdoor porch would enhance community building where campers and guests can sit and take in the beautiful surroundings.
 The completion of this facility would allow us to keep the current rentals that fill the Indian Rock Center while adding additional groups at the top of the hill.